 Special Education Teacher

 The Lincoln Academy is a new K4-12 charter school in the city of Beloit, Wisconsin.
 We will serve 700 scholars when fully enrolled after four years.
-We will offer K4 through 2nd grade and 6th through 9th grade the first year.
+We will offer K4 through 3rd grade and 6th through 10th grade this year.
 We will add a grade in elementary and high school each year until we grow into K4-12.

 The Lincoln Academy has three pillars - Academic Rigor, Character Expectations and Career Pathways.